snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step1.md

 !listing htgr/generic-pbr-tutorial/step1.i block=NavierStokesFV start=initial_velocity end=inlet_boundaries

-Note that since we solve a pseudo transient, the initial conditions should be interpreted as initial guesses of the solution.
+Note that, since we solve a pseudo-transient, the initial conditions should be interpreted as initial guesses of the solution.
 We set the initial guess of the velocity to 0 and the initial guess of pressure to $5.4$ MPa.
 The initial condition for pressure is mismatched with the outlet pressure to make the problem